-This project will develop a decision-making tool to help AIS managers, counties, and other agencies prioritize their resources for optimal prevention and intervention of AIS, specifically zebra mussels and starry stonewort.
-The tool will answer two major questions:
+This project developed a decision-making tool to help AIS managers, counties, and other agencies prioritize their resources for optimal prevention and intervention of AIS, specifically zebra mussels and starry stonewort (AIS Explorer).

 Effective management of aquatic invasive species (AIS) in complex and dynamic systems, considering variable needs, values, and constraints, has proven difficult.
 AIS managers at the local and state levels urgently need science-based tools to inform planning and decision-making.
 Researchers at MAISRC worked to develop models that forecast the invasion of zebra mussels and Eurasian watermilfoil in Minnesota at the lake level.
 The models are subjected to strict verification and cross-validation to ensure confidence in model predictions.
 The risk scores for each waterbody is then used to inform AIS management optimization models at the county level.
 Optimization models are a useful approach to identify a set of actions that make the best use of available resources while achieving a desired outcome.
 Therefore, in addition to the risk scores, values and management objectives such as types of lakes to prioritize for prevention (e.g. All lakes equally?
 Large/popular lakes?) researchers also incorporated the allocation of available funds and strategic locations for prevention and control activities to reduce the risk of new AIS introductions within each county.
 Similarly, cumulative risk models were developed to help inform statewide allocation of the County AIS Prevention Aid, compared to the current approach of total boat ramps and parking spots.
 Local and state AIS managers were engaged throughout the project to ensure consistency with management goals and realities.